datosh/datosh.github.io/content/post/k8s_home_lab_2025_00/index.md

 Draft: true
 ---

-Frist things first, we need some nodes that make up our cluster.
+First things first, we need some nodes that make up our cluster.

-I will be using [libvirt](https://libvirt.org/) to manage my VMs, as I wanted an exuse to try out the [dmacvicar/libvirt](https://registry.terraform.io/providers/dmacvicar/libvirt/latest/docs) Terraform provider.
-I'm excited to see how this rather bare bones approach will compare to using solutions like [unRAID](https://unraid.net/), [Proxmox](https://www.proxmox.com/) or [Vagrant](https://www.vagrantup.com/).
+I will be using [libvirt](https://libvirt.org/) to manage my VMs, as I wanted an excuse to try out the [dmacvicar/libvirt](https://registry.terraform.io/providers/dmacvicar/libvirt/latest/docs) Terraform provider.
+I'm excited to see how this rather bare-bones approach will compare to using solutions like [unRAID](https://unraid.net/), [Proxmox](https://www.proxmox.com/) or [Vagrant](https://www.vagrantup.com/).